 Although this process is hardly painless, here are the step-by-step instructions—along with a few automated workflows—to help you transfer your data in less time and with fewer headaches than you might think.

-Want to merge multiple Google Drive or Google Photos accounts?
-We've got you covered in this tutorial on merging your files and photos into a different account.
+There's also no way to merge multiple Google Drive or Google Photos accounts together.
+But you can merge your files and photos into a different Google account.

 How to merge Gmail accounts

 While you can't merge Gmail accounts, you can forward new emails from your old Gmail account to your new one.